-Guys brains are wired different than women’s, even gay guys are like that.
-As I started applying Luba’s advice, and reading other reviews, I started to catch on patterns that most guys had: reactions, facial expressions, change of voice tone, etc. When certain topics or phrases were said.
+Guys brains are wired differently than women’s, even gay guys are like that.
+As I started applying Luba’s advice and reading other reviews, I started to catch on patterns that most guys had: reactions, facial expressions, change of voice tone, etc. When certain topics or phrases were said.

 Experimenting more and more, and by understanding better how guys think, that’s how I was able to improve my overall communication with guys.